-INTENDED For paved roads, gravel or dirt roads that are in good condition, and bike paths.
+INTENDED For paved roads, gravel or dirt roads that are in good condition, and on gravel or dirt paths, carry heavier loads or want more tire durability talk to your dealer about wider tires.

 NOT INTENDED For off-road or mountain bike use, or for any kind of jumping.
 Some of these bikes have suspension features, but these features are designed to add comfort, not off-road capability.